 The Rx: Atkinson suggests trying an elimination diet to find out how you feel without the usual suspects like dairy, gluten, and wheat.
 "That might resolve some weight loss resistance issues too.
 Once your gut heals either from eliminating certain foods for a while and adding some probiotics, you can try again and see how you do," she says.

 When women are going through menopause, their bone loss accelerates for three to five years, according to Atkinson.
 This can lead to injuries such as bone fractures—especially due to falls.

-The Remedy Rx: Atkinson suggests strength training as the most effective way to slow bone loss.
+The Rx: Atkinson suggests strength training as the most effective way to slow bone loss.
 "Stay strong and work on your balance as you age, too," she says.
 "Estrogen was protecting bones before, and now since it's lower or gone, you've got to get into the weight room.
 The good news is just twice a week working major muscle groups will help!"